-Since its inception in 2008, the FDTC has served 45 parents with long-term chronic and severe drug use.
-These participants have 132 biological children and seven grandchildren whose lives were positively affected by their parent’s progress in the program.
-Program goals to improve the lives of deprived children include: facilitating quick entry into treatment for targeted families, retaining targeted families in treatment for a significant time, helping program participants live a lifestyle that is free of drugs and alcohol, promoting community stakeholders to conscientiously work together, and complying with elements of the Adoption and Safe Families Act (ASFA).
+Since its inception in 2008, the FDTC has served 69 parents who suffer from long-term chronic and severe drug use.
+195 children and grandchildren have benefitted from the program.
+Program goals to improve the lives of dependent children include: facilitating quick entry into treatment for targeted families, retaining targeted families in treatment for a significant time, helping program participants live a lifestyle that is free of drugs and alcohol, promoting community stakeholders to conscientiously work together, and complying with elements of the Adoption and Safe Families Act (ASFA).

-The FDTC parents are required to complete intensive drug/alcohol treatment, follow all treatment recommendations including attending individual, group, family, marriage and or residential treatment as recommended, attend 1-3 AA sessions weekly, provide 2-5 random observed drug/alcohol times a week, attend weekly court sessions and complete weekly goals, receive unannounced visits from a specially trained Community Policing Team, complete parenting classes and 2 family education programs, provide appropriate and stable housing, request and review personal credit report, develop a sustainable budget, document an emergency fund, complete a resume, cover letter, and referral document while seeking employment and documenting efforts until 35-40 hours of work has been obtained, attend all scheduled visitation and demonstrate healthy parenting skills
+The FDTC parents are required to complete intensive drug/alcohol treatment, follow all treatment recommendations including attending individual, group, family, marriage and/or residential treatment as recommended, attend 1-3 community support sessions weekly, provide 2-5 random observed drug/alcohol screens three times a week, attend weekly court sessions and complete weekly goals, receive unannounced visits from a specially trained Community Policing Team, complete parenting classes and two family education programs, provide appropriate and stable housing, request and review personal credit report, develop a sustainable budget, document an emergency fund, complete a resume with a cover letter, and referral document while seeking employment and documenting efforts until 35-40 hours of employment have been obtained, attend all scheduled visitation and demonstrate healthy parenting skills.

 The members of the FDTC team have previously received numerous individual awards in their fields for their work with the FDTC.
-Previous awards include:
+Awards include:

-- The 2009 Leadership Award at the 10th Annual Child Placement Conference in Athens, GA was awarded to The Honorable Patricia P. Stone (FDTC Judge).
-This award is given annually to an individual, in the public or the private sector, who demonstrates outstanding vision for change and leadership in advocating for children and families served by the GA foster care and juvenile justice systems.
+- The 2009 Leadership Award at the 10th Annual Child Placement Conference in Athens, GA was awarded to the Honorable Patricia P. Stone (FDTC Judge).
+This award is given annually to an individual, in the public or the private sector, who demonstrates outstanding vision for change and leadership in advocating for children and families served by the Georgia foster care and juvenile justice systems.

 - WJCL's Champion for Change 2009 was awarded to the Honorable Patricia P. Stone for her continuing work as the presiding Judge for the FDTC.

-- The 2009 Case Manager of the Year Award at the 10th Annual Child Placement Conference in Athens, GA was awarded to Yolanda Parker (FDTC designated case manager).
+- The 2009 Case Manager of the Year Award at the 10th Annual Child Placement Conference in Athens, Georgia was awarded to Yolanda Parker (former FDTC designated case manager).
 This award is given to a case manager that made outstanding contributions to the field of social services.

-- The 2010 Child Advocate Award from the State Bar of GA Young Lawyers Division Juvenile Law Committee in the category of Deprivation- Legal Advocate was awarded to Leo Beckmann, Jr. (FDTC S.A.A.G.) in recognition of his demonstrated commitment and service, above and beyond the call of duty, to children and families in GA.
+- The 2010 Child Advocate Award from the State Bar of Georgia Young Lawyers Division Juvenile Law Committee in the category of Deprivation - Legal Advocate was awarded to Leo Beckmann, Jr. (FDTC S.A.A.G.) in recognition of his demonstrated commitment and service, above and beyond the call of duty, to children and families in GA.

 - The 2010 Juvenile Court Attorney of the Year from the Georgia Association of Homes and Services for Children was awarded to J. Michael Love (FDTC parent attorney) in recognition of his demonstrated outstanding commitment to children and families in Georgia.

-To date, the FDTC has secured grant funding in 10 separate awards totaling $540,000.
-These funds were and are utilized to assist the county in the development and implementation of the FDTC, provide individual counseling and case management for participants, provide assistance with the lingering legal issues that inhibited the parents’ ability to progress, organize and implement the Community Policing Team, provide specialized training for the Community Policing and the FDTC Team, and implement 2 ongoing evidenced-based programs:
+To date, the FDTC has secured grant funding in 15 separate awards totaling $950,707.
+These funds were, and are, utilized to assist the county in the development and implementation of the FDTC, provide individual counseling and case management for participants, provide assistance with lingering legal issues that inhibit the parents’ ability to progress, organize and implement the Community Policing Team, provide specialized training for the Community Policing and the FDTC Team, and implement four ongoing evidenced-based programs:

-1) Celebrating Families is a program from the National Association of Children of Alcoholics for families in early recovery.
-Families affected by chemical dependency have unhealthy family rules such as: don’t talk, don’t trust, and don’t feel that have been passed down for generations.
-Many have false beliefs that they caused the disease, can cure the disease, and/or can control the disease.
+- Celebrating Families is a program from the National Association of Children of Alcoholics for families in early recovery.
+Many families affected by chemical dependency have unhealthy family rules such as: “don’t talk, don’t trust, and don’t feel” that have been passed down for generations.
+Many have false beliefs that they have caused the disease, can cure the disease, and/or can control the disease.
 Celebrating Families examines how families are affected by chemical dependency and teaches skills to break those patterns.

-2) Strengthening Families is an evidenced-based SAMSHA program, for families in recovery to teach healthy family functional skills such as improving behavior, increasing communication, decreasing overt aggression, and preventing child drug use.
+- Strengthening Families is an evidence-based SAMHSA program for families in recovery to teach healthy family functional skills such as improving behavior, increasing communication, decreasing overt aggression, and preventing child drug use.

-According to a 2002 Office of Justice Program study, the estimated costs related to the birth of a drug and/or alcohol exposed baby between $962,500 and $1,787,500 in today’s dollars.
-The Chatham County FDTC has had 9 drug-free babies to date for a total estimated cost savings between $8.6 million and $16 million dollars.
+According to a 2002 Office of Justice Program study, the estimated costs related to the birth of a drug and/or alcohol exposed baby are between $962,500 and $1,787,500 in today’s dollars.
+The Chatham County FDTC has had 15 drug-free babies to date for a total estimated cost savings between $14.4 million and $26.8 million dollars.